Doris Johnson

-Doris J. Johnson (born June 23, 1923) is an American former politician in the state of Washington.
+Doris June Johnson (née Bishop, June 23, 1923 – June 27, 2021) was an American politician in the state of Washington.
 Johnson served in the Washington House of Representatives as a Democrat from the 16th District, as well as the 8th District.
 A school counselor, Johnson attended Western Washington State College and earned a master's degree in education.
 She was raised in Bellingham, Washington.
-She married Harold Johnson and had a daughter, Adra Ann, and lives in Kennewick.
+She married Harold Johnson and had a daughter, Adra Ann.
+Doris Johnson lived in Kennewick, Washington, where she died on June 27, 2021, at the age of 98.